Within your <html></html> tags, which are the two nested tags required for a website?

 Quis nostrud exercitation ullamco.

-ElementsA page divided into div
+div ElementsA page divided into divs might look like this:

 <!doctype html>